• Skip to main content

 Viagra (sildenafil) or Addyi (flibanserin) have shown varying levels of efficacy in women.

-Treatment of chronic disease can be beneficial, which may be the underlying root cause of the problem.
-These may include: hypertension, hypothyroidism, depression and of course, maintaining blood glucose control if diabetic.
+Treatment of underlying conditions can be beneficial, which may help address the root cause of the problem.

 The most important element of treatment is being willing to seek help.
 Remember this is a very common problem and nothing to be ashamed of.
 If your physician is not receptive, find someone who will listen and help you along your way.